 Reference: Texas Statewide HUB Program

 Small Business Concerns (SBC) refers to small businesses, small woman owned businesses, small HUB Zone businesses, veteran owned small businesses, service-disabled veteran owned businesses and small disadvantaged businesses, hereby referred to as Small Business Concerns, with respect to subcontracting and/or the purchase of materials and supplies in support of Federal Contracts and other federally supported projects.

 To obtain HUB certification, complete and submit an application by visiting the State of Texas HUB Program Website.

 The following entities offer reciprocity with the State of Texas when you have their certification and meet State certification requirements:

-To obtain Federal Certification, complete and submit a Small Disadvantaged Business form.
-Once certification is obtained, contact us for a Procurement referral.
+To obtain Federal Certification, please visit the United States Small Business Administration Website.
+Once certification is obtained, contact the HFSB department for a procurement referral.

 Resources for Vendors & Suppliers

 - Supplier Registration